eugenehr/maven-gae-springapp/README.md

-App Engine Java Application
-Copyright (C) 2010-2012 Google Inc.

 ## Skeleton application for use with App Engine Java.
-## Uses App Engine, Spring and JPA.
+## Uses App Engine, Maven, Spring MVC and JPA.

 Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 6+ in order to run.